 I have a Bachelor of Science summa cum laude in Biology from Purdue University before attending Harvard Medical School for my MD and Harvard Kennedy School of Government for a Master of Public Policy (MPP) with a focus on Social and Urban Policy.
-As a resident physician, I currently serve on the board of the Organization of Minority Residents and Fellows (OMRF) at MGH as a Community Outreach Officer.
+This is my third year of working with the Resident and Fellows Committee and the Center for Diversity Inclusion and I am honored to serve as the Chair this year.

 I was Born and raised in Accra, Ghana and miraculously moved to Indiana at the end of high school.
 For the past four years, I have been a resident tutor at Currier House, one of the Harvard College’s residential communities where I enjoy mentoring college students.
 In my spare time, I love to travel and to bake unhealthy treats!

 I was born and raised just outside of Boston, MA.
 My parents both emigrated from Cambodia and their work ethic and values inspired much of what I did growing up and much of what I’m interested in going forward.
 I was heavily involved in volunteerism and service in high school, a habit that continued while I was a biology major at Boston University.
 During college, I volunteered at the Brigham to explore my budding interest in medicine and had the privilege to interact with members of the many communities of Boston.
 While studying at the University of MA Medical School, I continued to reach out into the community by helping to establish a new free clinic in a previously underserved area of Worcester, MA.
-I am currently a second year internal medicine resident in the primary care program.
-As co-chair of community outreach, I am thrilled to be able to continue to meet and serve the communities that I grew up in!
-Outside of the hospital I enjoy exploring new foods and restaurants.
+I am currently a third year internal medicine resident in the primary care program.
+As chair of community outreach, I am thrilled to be able to continue to meet and serve the communities that I grew up in!

 Neurology, PGY 4Public Relations Officer